beinardus/aezeed-bip86/README.md

 The method is described here:
 [Restore LND onchain funds in Electrum](https://www.lightningnode.info/technicals/restorelndonchainfundsinelectrum)

 In short, the toolkit is used to translate the aezeed mnemonics to a `HD node root key base58` for `BTC (Bitcoin legacy, BIP32/44)`.
-Then, in the `bip39` tool, paste this into the `BIP32 Root Key` field, open the tab BIP44 and copy the generated 'Account Extended Private Key' which can be used to open the wallet in Electrum.
+Then, in the `bip39` tool, paste this into the `BIP32 Root Key` field, open the tab BIP44 and copy the generated `Account Extended Private Key` which can be used to open the wallet in Electrum.
 In the meantime LND went from Nested SegWit, to Native SegWit, to Taproot and at this moment in time, the BIP39 tool and Electrum are lagging behind.
 I wrote this fiddle to get grip on my current onchain balance in LND.
-The previous method is not abandoned and maybe the developers of the BIP39 tool and Electrum find time to get Taproot implemented and making this tool obsolete:
+The previous method is not abandoned and maybe the developers of the BIP39 tool and Electrum find time to get Taproot implemented and making this fiddle obsolete:

 - Convert the aezeed mnemonic to a HD node root key following the previous instructions.
 - Edit the script `index.js` or use an environment variable `BIP32ROOTKEY` to set `bip32RootKey`
 - Run the script (see below)
 - Use the `account private key` or `account public` key in a wallet with Taproot import capabilities i.e. Sparrow

+> [!WARNING]
+> Don't use these tools online but copy them to your local drive.
+If you care about your security, disconnect the internet, or even use an air-gapped computer.

 # requirements